 StopWaste Environmental Educator Training

 This systems-based approach course to the problem of food waste is designed to enhance the skills of community leaders, environmentalists, sustainability and food waste prevention advocates within Alameda County.
-Participants who complete the seven-week training program will become certified StopWaste Environmental Educators who will make a difference by giving back to their communities using their new found skills in teaching and collaboration to create a food system that prevents waste and provides healthy food for all.
+Participants who complete the eleven-week training program will become certified StopWaste Environmental Educators who will make a difference by giving back to their communities using their new found skills in teaching and collaboration to create a food system that prevents waste and provides healthy food for all.
 Additionally, graduates are eligible to partner with StopWaste by offering technical assistance to residential communities interested in food waste reduction within Alameda County.